vmleon/mysql-dataintegrator-datascience-workshop/lab4/README.md

 ![](images/dataflow_target_attributes.png)

 Time to wire source and target.
-Drag and drop the link between `FISH_SURVEY` and `MYSQL_DB`.
+Draw the link between `FISH_SURVEY` and `MYSQL_DB`.
+Starting from the circle in `FISH_SURVEY` source box and finishing over `MYSQL_DB` target box.

 ![](images/dataflow_source_to_target.png)

-To build the link between source and target.
+The final result should look like the following.

 ![](images/dataflow_source_to_target_linked.png)

-Click on the **Map** tab on the Properties panel and drag and drop the `Not Mapped` fields until they are all mapped.
+Make sure `MYSQL_DB` target is selected (green border) and click on the **Map** tab on the Properties panel and drag and drop the fields with NO `Auto` in the row.
+Do it until they are all mapped.

 ![](images/dataflow_source_to_target_map.png)